NOTE: Registration for Fall Quarter is open May 1, 2019 through October 6, 2019.

 Your student organization can be one of the three types: Undergraduate, Graduate, or a combination of both.

-Select up to five currently registered UC Davis students who will be Officers of the organization.
+Select up to five currently registered UC Davis students who will be officers of the organization.
 President/Primary Leader and Treasurer/Financial Officer are required.
 The remaining Officers #3, #4, and #5 can be whatever positions make sense for your student org.
-Each officer will need to complete the registration process on OrgSync by signing Terms and Conditions sent to them through their provided email address.
+Each officer will need to complete the registration process by signing Terms and Conditions that correspond to their position.

 You will also need to delegate two out of the five officers to be Authorized Reservers, if you plan to make on-campus reservations.
 The Authorized Reservers are responsible for reserving space on campus for events and meetings.
-You will need their UC Davis login ID for this information.